 The amygdala is involved in the following functions:

 - triggering a body response (for example, pulling your hand off a hot pan)

-- fear conditioning (for example, being afraid to drive after getting in a car accident)
+- fear conditioning (for example, being afraid to drive after a car accident)

 - processing positive emotions